mon-petit-placement/mpp-generali-client-bundle/Resources/docs/CallApi/generali_subscription.md

 ####Steps
 - Create an object subscription depending on your subscriber, the funds he will invest, his familial funds, their origins etc...
-- Then build a context wich follow your request with the needed tokens, access code
+- Then build a context wich will follow your request with the needed tokens, access code
-- Create a subscription with these 2 variables
+- Create a generaliSubscription with these 2 variables
 - Then get the needed Files to send, and carry on sending them
 - Generate a mandate debit, with the [pdfGenerator](../pdf_generation.md) and send it also to Generali
 - And finalize the subscription